The Wolf's Call: Production

+I wanted to draw inspiration from real life instead of adopting the codes of a preestablished genre.
+I did not base my work on other submarine movies.
+Most of them are American, and yet in France we have also been confronted with issues of nuclear power and dissuasion.
+We also have a fleet of submarines, and what I observed does not correspond to what you see in U.S. movies.
+I therefore decided to only draw inspiration from what I saw and felt – even though there are submarine films I love, such as Das Boot and The Hunt for Red October.

+Filming

+Principal photography began on 24 July 2017 and wrapped on 20 October 2017.
+Filming took place in Toulon, then in the Giens Peninsula and the Levant Island, at the DGA Essais de missiles in the Var department in Brest, and in Paris.

+Some scenes in the film were shot on actual French submarines.

+Release

+The film was released theatrically in France by Pathé on 20 February 2019.
+Netflix bought the distribution rights for North America, Latin America, Spain and Scandinavia, where the film was released in Summer 2019.

 Reception

+Critical response

-The reviewer Anthony Kao from Cinema Escapist states that the film's military sequence depict a "more muscular France" with "French hard power" acting as part of a "more militarily assertive Europe", noting that these political storylines are influenced by director Antonin Baudry having "previously served as a high-ranking French diplomat."
-Kao states that even though the film has an "...ambitious plot that spans multiple vessels, naval bases, and countries, it never gets weighed down or overly hard to follow", which contrasts from the typical French art film that North American audiences associate with that country, which is usually "esoteric and inaccessible."
+The reviewer Anthony Kao from Cinema Escapist states that the film's military sequences depict a "more muscular France" with "French hard power" acting as part of a "more militarily assertive Europe", noting that these political storylines are influenced by director Antonin Baudry having "previously served as a high-ranking French diplomat."
+Kao states that even though the film has an "... ambitious plot that spans multiple vessels, naval bases, and countries, it never gets weighed down or overly hard to follow", which contrasts with the typical French art film that North American audiences associate with that country, which is usually "esoteric and inaccessible."

 Reviewer Brenden Gallagher from The Daily Dot calls the film "tense submarine warfare for Tom Clancy fans", a reference to Clancy's submarine classic The Hunt for the Red October.
-Gallagher calls The Wolf's Call "...pulse-pounding action and military intrigue on a level you just don’t see from Hollywood filmmaking anymore" that is, while being "familiar and predictable", still a "well-constructed" movie.
+Gallagher calls The Wolf's Call "... pulse-pounding action and military intrigue on a level you just don’t see from Hollywood filmmaking anymore" that is, while being "familiar and predictable", still a "well-constructed" movie.
 He states that while the film's $22 million production budget is much lower than a similar US film would get, the French film does well within its budgetary constraints.